...

 getData()

-I believe you now understand how we can scrape Google Search Results by writing a basic piece of code.
-You can customize the above code by yourself if there is a need for more data.
+I believe you now understand how to scrape Google Search Results by writing a basic piece of code.
+You can customize the code above to retrieve more data if needed.

 Pros and cons of Using R